aai-institute/pyDVL/CONTRIBUTING.md

 This will rebuild the documentation on changes to `.md` files inside `docs`, notebooks and python files.

-It is possible, that the cairo lib file is not properly linked, when installed via homebrew on OSX.
+On OSX, it is possible that the cairo lib file is not properly linked when installed via homebrew.
 In this case you might encounter an error like this
 ```shell
 OSError: no library called "cairo-2" was found
 no library called "cairo" was found